arcaravaggi/English_wallabies_ecolevol/README.md

 * theme_ac1.R - ggplot theme for plots

 *data_raw*
-* wallaby_modern_historic_merged.csv - All data used in the manuscript
+* wallaby_modern_historic_merged.csv - All data used in the manuscript, with the exception of data provided by Local Environmental Records Centres (LERCs) which were subject to data sharing agreements preventing further distribution.

 *shapefiles*
 * chilterns_aonb - Chiltern Hills Area of Outstanding Natural Beauty boundary